cifrum-io/cifrum/README.rst

 Applications
 ============

-Useful applications of ``yapo`` in the community developed are as follows:
+Useful applications of ``cifrum`` in the community developed are as follows:

 * Fully-functional ``Angular2+``-based web-application `okama.io`_
 * `tell us more <okama-discourse_>`_ if you know any